saurabh1088/notes/iOS/Memory/Memory.md

 ## Memory Footprint
 A memory page is given by system and it can hold multiple objects on heap.
 Some objects can span multiple pages.
-In iOS typically pages are 16K in size.
+In iOS typically pages are 16KB in size.
 Pages can be of following type:
 - Clean
 - Dirty

 Pages are clean when nothing is written on to them, if we write something then it's dirty.
+What this means in that when memory is allocated, the allocated memory pages are cleab until some data is written onto those.

 ### Memory usage of the app
 Memory usage of the app = Number of Pages * Page size

+### Memory-mapped files
+These are the files which are on disk but loaded into memory.
+Read-only files are always clean pages.
+The kernet manages as they come on and off from disk to RAM.
+For example a JPEG file is stored on disk, but will be loaded onto memory to say for display in app.
+So a 32KB JEPG image file when is memory-mapped will need two memory pages at the least.
+If say the JPEG is 50KB then it will need four pages, where the fourth page will not be completely used, hence the fourth page can still be utilized for other purpose.

+### Typical Apps memory profile
+Following are the segment of memory one finds in a typical apps memory profile
+1. Dirty
+2. Compressed
+3. Clean

+- Clean memory is the one which has data that can be paged out.
+These are memory mapped files.
+- Dirty memory is any memory that has been written to by the app.

+Apps memory footprint = Dirty memory + Compressed memory